ahoucbvtw/PWCC_Crawler/README.md

 Before we login, we must to know what kind of data we should to post in login process.

-First, go to login page, press **```Ctrl+Shift+I```** to show the site of source code and go to「Network」page.
-Next, type casually to log in(Login failed is no problem), then find the request method is **「POST」** login headers in 「Network」page.
+First, go to login page, press **```Ctrl+Shift+I```** to show the site of source code and go to 「Network」 page.
+Next, type casually to log in(Login failed is no problem), then find the request method is **「POST」** login headers in 「Network」 page.

 *ps. **```Ctrl+Shift+I```** is useful in **Chrome** to open source code page.
 Please find how to open source code page in your browser.*

 ![alt text](https://raw.githubusercontent.com/ahoucbvtw/PWCC_Crawler/main/Picture/02.jpg "Request method POST of login page")

-Second, go down the headers can see the「Form Data」column.
+Second, go down the headers can see the 「Form Data」 column.
 The column of data is we should post in login process.

 ![alt text](https://raw.githubusercontent.com/ahoucbvtw/PWCC_Crawler/main/Picture/03.jpg "Necessary of log in data")